 In 2005 they arrived here at Crosby and have remained ever since.
 This was not without controversy though.
 There was an initial outcry about having naked bodies on display and then the people whom use this beach for watersports had new obstacles to contend with.

-However the pull of extra tourism to the area the figures brought, along with an outcry from Antony Gormley himself, the iron men have been allowed to stay put.
+However, the pull of extra tourism to the area the figures brought, along with an outcry from Antony Gormley himself, the iron men have been allowed to stay put after a Sefton Council meeting on 7 March 2007.

 Some figures have been adapted by visitors – some have been painted and some had t-shirts added.